cables-and-pixels/fxsnapshot/README.md

 node fxsnapshot.js <count>
 ```

-Use custom URL (http://localhost:8080/ by default):
+Use custom URL (http://localhost:3301/ by default):
 ```
 node fxsnapshot.js --url="file://..." <count>
 ```

 The script will work only if you use a canvas and call
-fxpreview().
+$fx.preview().
 Your token must be launched in parallel.